Epistemic Regret Minimization: Label-Free Causal Critique Beyond Outcome Reward: Epistemic Regret Minimization

+\emph{Empirical scope.} Equation~\ref{eq:erm} defines the target objective for \erm, but this paper does not train a differentiable policy end-to-end.
+Instead, our experiments validate the objective's load-bearing components: whether causal critique supplies an epistemic signal beyond outcome reward, whether that signal corrects Rung Collapse in single episodes, and whether accumulated epistemic feedback closes the reward-to-policy loop in a controlled SCM simulation.
+The present contribution is thus an inference-time and simulation-validated instantiation of \erm, with gradient-based policy optimization left for future work (\S\ref{sec:discussion}).

+\begin{lemma}[Prevention of Reward Entrenchment] Under the ERM objective (Eq.~\ref{eq:erm}) with gradient access to $G_t$, Spurious Success cannot be a fixed point: if $G_t \not\equiv_{\mathcal{I}} G^*$, then $\mathcal{L} \geq \lambda \cdot D_{KL}(\hat{P}_{G_t} \| P_{G^*}) > 0$.
+This follows directly from the positivity of KL-divergence and $\lambda > 0$; convergence rate and local-minima analysis in DAG space are addressed by the asymptotic recovery guarantee (Theorem~\ref{thm:convergence}).
+Proof in Appendix~\ref{app:proofs}. \end{lemma}

-\begin{theorem}[Asymptotic L2 Recovery] A ERM agent performing $N$ interventions on variable $X$ recovers the true interventional distribution $\lim_{N \to \infty} \hat{P}_N(Y|\doop(X)) = P(Y|\doop(X))$ almost surely, provided: (i) actuator independence, (ii) independent mechanisms, (iii) full observability of $Y$, and (iv) stationarity.
-The sample complexity scales as $O(\epsilon^{-2} \log |\mathcal{Y}|)$.
-(Proof and finite-sample bounds in Appendix~\ref{app:proofs}.) \end{theorem}
+\begin{theorem}[Asymptotic $\mathcal{L}_2$ Recovery] An \erm agent performing $N$ interventions on variable $X$ recovers the true interventional distribution $\lim_{N \to \infty} \hat{P}_N(Y|\doop(X)) = P(Y|\doop(X))$ almost surely, provided: (i) Intervention Independence, (ii) independent mechanisms, (iii) full observability of $Y$, and (iv) stationarity.
+The sample complexity scales as $O(\epsilon^{-2} \log |\mathcal{Y}|)$ (Appendix~\ref{app:additional-proofs}). \end{theorem} \emph{Scope note:} Assumption~(iv) is violated in the \rler experiments; the i.i.d.\ guarantee serves as a best-case baseline (non-stationary extensions in Appendix~\ref{app:additional-proofs}).
+Finite-sample recovery is empirically confirmed: under adversarial pressure on CausalL2, Llama~3.3~70B recovers from 90.2\% to 96.6\%, exceeding its clean baseline of 96.2\% (Appendix~\ref{app:pressure}).